Thursday, May 17, 2012

 A big event should be something that the publisher is proud of and the fans should crave.
 These are the pay-per-view events of the respective comic universes.
-The stories should be inspiring and exceptional, the art detailed and fantastic, and most important of all, it should be something that loyal fans of the company will love and the event will further cement their support for the publisher.
+The stories should be inspiring and exceptional, the art detailed and fantastic, and most important of all, it should be something that loyal fans of the company will love as the event will further cements their support for the publisher.
 Unfortunately, it hasn't been that way for awhile.
-I personally haven't enjoyed any of Marvel's big events since "Civil War," and it seems as though a fair chunk of fans agree.
+I haven't enjoyed any of Marvel's big events since "Civil War," and it seems as though a fair chunk of fans agree.
 In fact, many go a step further and loathed "Civil War."
-To make matters worse, the most recent event ("Avengers vs X-Men") is being bashed by a big majority of comic fans I chat with, and I have to say I agree with their fading interest in the story.
+To make matters worse, the most recent event ("Avengers vs X-Men") is being bashed by a noticeable amount of comic fans I chat with, and I have to say I agree with their fading interest in the story.
 However, over at DC, "Night of Owls" has been a huge success, generating lots of love and finding a fun way to mesh into other titles.
-They're both big events, but what is it that makes "Avengers vs X-Men" so terribly mediocre and "Night of the Owls"such a hit?
+They're both big events, but what is it that makes "Avengers vs X-Men" so mediocre and "Night of the Owls"such a hit?

 I know this might be hard to swallow for Marvel, but not every big event needs to have massive scale or such drastic odds.
 The Phoenix is coming (for the millionth time) and the world might be destroyed if Hope can't harness the power!
 Do you really think the Earth will be destroyed this time around?
 And, if Marvel's true objective is as simple as giving the fans some hero versus hero encounters, then why not just give us "Contest of Champions III?"
 After all, that's the friggin' premise of the book and it does so without trying to come off as some grand event.
 Sure, this event is appealing for longtime fans of Phoenix or people who have grown fond of Hope, but aside from that, we're four issues in and quite literally nothing has happened to make us give a damn.
 To call that unfortunate would be a pretty big understatement.
 On top of that, the primary titles alone don't suffice if you want a better grasp on the story.
 The tie-ins are mandatory for extra details.
 Otherwise, Cap doesn't seem like all that fantastic of a tactician if you're limited to his actions in AvX #1.
 "Hey Wolverine, Phoenix is bad, right?
 Alright, let's go steal that girl."